-Every seven seconds, a house fire occurs across the U.S. On average, seven people die in homes fires daily, with cooking as a leading cause.
+Every 87 seconds, a house fire occurs across the U.S. On average, seven people die in home fires daily, with cooking as a leading cause.
 Of the two out of five house fires that start in the kitchen, one-third result from unattended cooking.

 Are you prepared for the possibility of a grease fire?

 Grease fires can get out of hand in seconds.
 Quick thinking and proper control techniques are critical to preventing the spread of grease fires and protecting your family and home.
 Unfortunately, grease fires aren’t like regular fires, and attempting to extinguish them with similar methods could lead to disastrous results.

 Properly handling a grease fire is essential for safety!

 If an unexpected grease fire occurs in your home…

 - Protect your skin.

 Grab nearby oven mitts - if you have time - to protect your skin.

 Grease fires need heat to keep burning.
 Turning the heat off can stop the fire at its source.

 Using a metal lid (glass will shatter) or cookie sheet, cover the pot.
 Fire cannot exist without oxygen.